mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.md

         val iType: i.type = i
         ```
     * bridge the gap between types and values
-* literal types are also singleton types
+* literal types = type inhabited by a single constant value known at compile-time
     * literal = an expression is equal to some specific primitive value known at compile time
+    * are also singleton types
 * Scala 3
     * `Singleton` is used by the compiler as a supertype for singleton types
         * example